-8.1 Following any investigation, if we consider there are grounds for disciplinary action, you will be required to attend a disciplinary hearing.
+- 8.1 Following any investigation, if we consider there are grounds for disciplinary action, you will be required to attend a disciplinary hearing.
 We will inform you in writing of the allegations against you, the basis for those allegations, and what the likely range of consequences will be if we decide after the hearing that the allegations are true.
-We will also include the following where appropriate:
+We will also include the following where appropriate: - (a) a summary of relevant information gathered during the investigation;

-- 8.1.1 A summary of relevant information gathered during the investigation; - 8.1.2 A copy of any relevant documents which will be used at the disciplinary hearing; and - 8.1.3 A copy of any relevant witness statements, except where a witness's identity is to be kept confidential, in which case we will give you as much information as possible while maintaining confidentiality. - 8.2 We will give you written notice of the date, time and place of the disciplinary hearing.
+- (b) a copy of any relevant documents which will be used at the disciplinary hearing; and - (c) a copy of any relevant witness statements, except where a witness's identity is to be kept confidential, in which case we will give you as much information as possible while maintaining confidentiality. - 8.2 We will give you written notice of the date, time and place of the disciplinary hearing.
 The hearing will be held as soon as reasonably practicable, but you will be given a reasonable amount of time to prepare your case based on the information we have given you.